Football in Croatia: History

-In 1910 the club Forza e Coraggio was founded in Dubrovnik and the Società Ginnastica e Scherma in Zadar opens officially its football section, and these will battle in the first Dalmatian Championship in 1911, won by Forza e Coraggio before being forced by the country's authorities to change its name into U.S. Ragusa.
+In 1910 the club Forza e Coraggio was founded in Dubrovnik and the Società Ginnastica e Scherma in Zadar officially opened its football section.
+The two would battle in the first Dalmatian Championship in 1911, won by Forza e Coraggio, which was then forced by the authorities to change its name to U.S. Ragusa.
 Hajduk, Građanski and SK Opatija were all founded in the same year, 1911.
 The first football club to be founded purely by Croats was Bačka in Subotica in 1901, in what was then the Kingdom of Hungary and is today Serbia.
-In Bosnia and Herzegovina Zrinjski Mostar was founded by Croats in 1905 and was the first club to be founded in that country.
-The Croatian Football Federation (HNS) itself was created in 1912 which is also the year of the first Croatia and Slavonia championship, won by HAŠK.
-In 1912 the Dalmatian championship is won by Società Bersaglieri and in its third edition is won by Calcio Spalato, who then played and lost to the best club from the Trieste region, Edera.
+In Bosnia and Herzegovina, Zrinjski Mostar was founded by Croats in 1905 and was the first club to be founded in that country.
+The Croatian Football Federation (HNS) itself was created in 1912, which was also the year of the first Croatia and Slavonia championship.

+The football section of HŠS 1912-13. organized the first Croatian football championship, in which clubs exclusively from Zagreb, Građanski, HAŠK, Concordia, AŠK Croatia and Tipografski športski klub Zagreb participated.
+This first championship was not completed due to unsportsmanlike behavior, and the new one was interrupted in 1914 due to the war.
+In 1912 the Dalmatian championship was won by Società Bersaglieri and in its third season by Calcio Spalato, who then played and lost against the strongest club from the Trieste region, Edera.

-After World War I, Croats played a major part in the founding of the first football federation of the Kingdom of Serbs, Croats and Slovenes, later named Football Association of Yugoslavia.
+After World War I, Croats played a major part in the founding of the first football federation of the Kingdom of Serbs, Croats and Slovenes, later named the Football Association of Yugoslavia.
 Its headquarters were initially in Zagreb before moving to Belgrade in 1929.
-These were the times when great talents like Ico Hitrec dominated the national fields.
+This was an era when great talents like Ico Hitrec dominated the national fields.
 In 1927, Hajduk Split took part in the inaugural Mitropa Cup, a tournament dedicated to the best Central European clubs.

 Croatia itself played its first international football match as a representative team of the Banovina in a match held on April 2, 1940 against Switzerland.
-During World War II, the Croatian Football Federation joined FIFA as a representative of the Independent State of Croatia, but this was contentious and short-lived as was the fascist puppet-state of which it was part.
+During World War II, the Croatian Football Federation joined FIFA as a representative of the Independent State of Croatia, but this was contentious and short-lived, as was the fascist puppet-state of which it was part.
 After the war, football was resumed within the institutional framework of the second Yugoslavia.
-The communist regime in the new state quickly moved to apply a damnatio memoriae to all club names and brands involved in the Croatian or Italian championships or that bore clear Croatian or Italian national names.
-The communist regime in Belgrade justified the rearrangement of all local football clubs with its plan to copy the stalinist model of athletic organisation, merging all local clubs into omni-comprehensive sport unions – often forcing local institutions and party representatives to enact a heavy rebranding of the local clubs identities, to make it more in line with the communist goals and ideals.
+The communist regime in the new state quickly moved to apply a damnatio memoriae to all club names and brands involved in the Croatian or Italian championships or which bore obviously Croatian or Italian national names.
+The government in Belgrade justified the rearrangement of all local football clubs with its plan to copy the Stalinist model of athletic organisation, merging all local clubs into omni-comprehensive sport unions—often forcing local institutions and party representatives to enact a total rebranding of the local clubs' identities—and thus bring them into line with communist goals and ideals.